EKIVANC/ClosestPairProblem/README.md

 Sample input and output files are in the "/sample_files" directory of the project.

 # Sample Input File Provided by me
 The file with name "sample_input_2_5" was provided by me which has more than <b>two Closest points</b>.
-Actually it gas 3 equal distance closest points.
-The program can identify if more than two points are equal closest distance.
+Actually it has 3 equal distance closest points.

+<b>***The program can identify if more than two points are equal closest distance.</b>